AgaK-O/memo/README.md

-# Getting Started with Create React App
+# Memo Cat Game 🐈
+See the deployed version [here](https://memo-cat.netlify.app/) and have a go with the game.

+Written in React & TypeScript according to [specification](https://www.craft.me/s/y2SHM41neFDfE6) as part of the recruitment process.

+Graphics used in the project are owned by [Simon’s Cat Ltd.](https://simonscat.com/) and cat images are provided by [Cat API](https://developers.thecatapi.com/view-account/ylX4blBYT9FaoVd6OhvR?report=bOoHBz-8t).

+Enjoy the game and looking under the hood!

+* * *

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts